stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

+# Pilot 5: Peer Motivation

+Learners can benefit from peer activity in many ways besides active helping.
+For instance, simply knowing that they are not alone in their journey can increase learners' motivation and mitigate problems related to distraction, stress, and anxiety.
+Besides, learning together can be fun.

+Hypothesis: By carefully designing social features that are "passive" and subtle, we can leverage psychological benefits that improve the learning experience, without distracting the learner.

+> Stefan's MSc students are working on this.

+#HSLIDE

-# Pilot 5: Students using their institution's Learning Environment
+# Pilot 6: Students using their institution's Learning Environment

+> Requires that the institution integrates our snippet into their LE.

 #HSLIDE